wp-cool-tools/purify-wp-menues/README.txt

 === Purify WordPress Menus ===
 Contributors: kybernetikservices,Hinjiriyo
 Donate link: https://www.paypal.com/donate?hosted_button_id=NSEQX73VHXKS8
-Tags: plugin, navigation, menu, menus, navigation menus, page menus, navigation menu, page menu, wordpress, html, css, optimization, optimisation, slim html, purification
+Tags: plugin, navigation, menu, menus, navigation menus, page menus, category list, navigation menu, page menu, wordpress, html, css, optimization, optimisation, slim html, purification
 Requires at least: 3.0
 Requires PHP: 5.2
-Tested up to: 5.9
+Tested up to: 6.0
-Stable tag: 3.3.3
+Stable tag: 3.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Improve page speed by letting slim down the HTML code of menus to the only CSS classes and attributes your theme needs.
+Improve page speed by letting slim down the HTML code of menus and category lists to the only CSS classes and attributes your theme needs.

 == Description ==

-Improve page speed by letting slim down the HTML code of menus to the only CSS classes and attributes your theme needs.
+Improve page speed by letting slim down the HTML code of menus and category lists to the only CSS classes and attributes your theme needs.

 The plugin is available in English, Spanish (Español) and German (Deutsch).

 = Less code, higher page speed =

-This plugin deletes the CSS classes you do not need in a navigation menu and page menu.
-It slims down the HTML code of Wordpress menus to the only neccessary CSS classes you want for your theme.
-This results in less HTML code and so in higher page speed.
+This plugin deletes the CSS classes you do not need in a navigation menu, page menu and category list.
+It slims down the HTML code of Wordpress menus and category lists to the only neccessary CSS classes you want for your theme.
+This results in less HTML code and thus in higher page speed.

+If you are very concerned about the loading time of your website and you do not manage to gain seconds or tenths in the loading of the site with 3rd party caching plugins, you may find it interesting to experiment with the plugin Purify WordPress Menus and evaluate its possibilities.

 = What users said =

+* *...interesante experimentar...* in [Reduce CSS en WordPress y mejora la carga](https://www.webempresa.com/blog/reduce-css-en-wordpress-y-mejora-la-carga.html) by  Luis Méndez Alejo on August 20, 2015
 * **Number 1** in [Cool List of Free Navigation Menu WordPress Plugins](http://codeknows.com/inspiration/free-navigation-menu-wordpress-plugins/) by Inspiration on January 8, 2015
 * **Number 7** in [13 Excellent Free WordPress Widgets for Menus](http://cssclick.com/wordpress/free-wordpress-widgets-for-menus/) by mike on November 24, 2014
 * **Number 6** in [13 Great Free HTML Widgets for WordPress](http://wpaisle.com/wordpress-widgets/free-html-widgets-for-wordpress/) by sam on August 27, 2014